uncategorized

 How To Make Money From Podcasting On Spotify

 Podcasts are booming in popularity, and if you’ve started one, you’re probably wondering how to make money from a podcast on Spotify.
 The good news is that Spotify, a major podcasting player, provides several ways to earn money on its platform.
 But how do podcasts get paid?
 This guide will cover those options and lay the groundwork for a thriving podcast business.
-Just look at successful podcasters like [Joe Rogan] and [The Daily] who have monetized their content on Spotify, and you’ll see the potential!
+Just look at successful podcasters like Joe Rogan and The Daily who have monetized their content on Spotify, and you’ll see the potential!

 How to Monetize a Podcast on Spotify